-We assign an a3 Capital score to IKB, two notches below the initial score.
-The assigned score reflects the bank's overall solid capital levels after the cleanup of its capital structure during the business year 2019-20 and our expectation that the capital ratios will stabilise at around 13%-14%.
-While regulatory approvals for the use of internal ratings-based models has lead to capital relief, we expect future dividend payments to offset some of these improvements.
+We assign an a3 Capital score to IKB, four notches below the aa2 initial score.
+The assigned score reflects the bank's overall solid capital levels after the cleanup of its capital structure during the business year ending in March 2020 and our expectation that the capital ratios will stabilise at around 13%-14%.
+While regulatory approvals for the use of internal ratings-based models has lead to capital relief, we expect future dividend payments to offset some of the recent improvements.

-The positive trend in capitalisation will be challenged by the impact of the pandemic-induced economic crisis in 2020 and 2021, with the bank's exposure to a highly cyclical industry implying potential stress under a more adverse scenario.
-The assigned score takes into account the bank's strong leverage ratio with a tangible common equity (TCE) leverage ratio of 7.9% and a regulatory leverage ratio of at 7.6% as of September 2020.
+The positive trend in capitalisation will be challenged by the impact of the pandemic-induced economic crisis in 2021, with the bank's exposure to a highly cyclical industry implying potential stress under a more adverse scenario.
+The assigned score takes into account the bank's strong leverage ratio with a tangible common equity (TCE) leverage ratio of 8.5% and a regulatory leverage ratio of at 7.5% as of December 2020.

-IKB's capitalisation levels have seen a positive trend in recent years, with TCE increasing to above 14% as of September 2020, after levels of around 12% in March 2020 and 2019.
-The common Equity Tier 1 (CET1) capital ratio improved to 13.3% as of September 2020, while the total capital ratio improved to 19.6%, providing a decent buffer compared with regulatory requirements.
+IKB's capitalisation levels have improved in recent years, with TCE increasing to 16.5% as of December 2020 from levels of around 12% in March 2020 and 2019, with the imposed restrictions on dividend payouts a key driver.
+The Common Equity Tier 1 (CET1) capital ratio improved to 14.5% as of December 2020, while the total capital ratio improved to 21.4%, providing a substantial buffer compared with regulatory requirements.
+In contrast to TCE, the CET1 ratio includes deductions for the expected payouts of accumulated profits, explaining the 200bps gap between the two ratios.

-The positive trend was established despite efforts to streamline the bank's capital structure, providing the bank with a less costly capital base in future.
-Those measures included the cancellation or buyback of hybrid capital such as the silent participations as of March 2020 and the capital reduction at IKB to offset balance sheet losses in February 2020.
-With these steps, the bank complemented the efforts of previous years, such as the purchase of debt warrants in the financial year 2018-19, as well as the issuance of subordinated debt in January 2018.
+The positive trend in capitalisation was established despite measures to streamline the bank's capital structure, providing the bank with a less-expensive capital base in the future.
+These measures included the cancellation or buyback of hybrid capital, such as the silent participations as of March 2020 and the capital reduction at IKB to offset balance sheet losses in February 2020.
+With these steps, the bank complemented the efforts of previous years, such as the purchase of debt warrants in the fiscal year ending in March 2019, as well as the issuance of subordinated debt in January 2018.

-IKB's adequate capitalisation improved in 2020
+Exhibit 5 IKB's capitalisation improved in 2020